- 1 History of Tribal Tattoos:

 A sun tattoo could mean many different things depending on the design.
 The Celtic, tribal, and black sun tattoo are some of the common sun designs.
 The common interpretation of a Sun tattoo is that of ‘Guidance through Dark Times.’
 Besides that, Sun tattoos (Tribal or Modern) could also stand for Rebirth, Dignity, Truth, Light, Healing.

 An eagle is the symbol of Courage and Focus.
 The tattoo could stand for Power, Dignity, Wisdom.
 The ancient Greeks believed that the Eagle held for Masculine Strength.
-According to the culture that the tattoo is set in, an Eagle tattoo could have several interpretations such as-
+According to the culture of our current generation, an Eagle tattoo could have several interpretations such as-

 - Power and Dominance